2007 Elie tornado: Aftermath

+F4 vs F5 rating

+In 2008, at the American Meteorological Society's 24th Conference on Severe Local Storms, Patrick J. McCarthy, along with D. Carlsen and J. Slipec, submitted a paper for and hosted a presentation on the Elie tornado.
+At the conference, it was presented that some of the damage did point to an F5 rating, however, the survey team was concerned the tornado was weaker than F5 strength, and only caused the extreme damage due to moving slowly, where it could have "relentlessly pounded the houses into a higher level of destruction".
+After further investigation using video evidence captured by people watching the tornado, the surveyors determined that "the structural failures were quick.
+The structural assessments indicated that the homes were well-built and generally well-secured.
+In particular, one of the destroyed homes met all of the requirements for the highest damage rating."
+The team also noted that the damage would have qualified for an EF5 rating on the Enhanced Fujita scale, which was in use in the United States at the time.

 Significance

 At the same time as the Elie tornado, another tornado was occurring close to nearby Oakville.
-That tornado was rated as an F3 with winds of 295 km/h after it destroyed several outbuildings and many trees.
+That tornado was rated as an F3 with winds of 295 km/h after it destroyed several outbuildings, a couple of grain storage bins, and many trees.
 The Elie tornado was also significant because of how it looked while at F5 intensity.
 The tornado was reaching the end of its life span and was in its roping out/decaying stage.
 Some meteorologists suggest the intensity was due to the rapid implosion of the tornado's wind field, which caused it to quickly accelerate for a brief period of time.

 Other tornadoes

 In addition to the Elie F5 tornado, four more tornadoes also affected Canada on June 22–23.